DeloitteDigitalUK/engineering/who-we-are/who.md

 ## Working with the client

 We believe that the best way to help our clients is to immerse ourselves in their environment.
+We want to be in there with them, not opining from the sidelines.
 Projects vary, but we typically have some or all of our team on-site with the client in their offices.

 That means that whilst your Deloitte office is your professional homestead, you may not spend the majority of your time there.
 There are different models, especially in our delivery centres, but travel is a part of the job for a great many of our people, and when we work on site with the client, we need to adapt to their culture and work environment, at least up to a point.